emmmarosewalker/transactionTable/README.md

 - Your transaction table should look like the design provided in `transaction-table-design.pdf`.
 - You do not need to match the exact fonts used.
 Please pick a font that suits the design.
 - You may only show 20 transactions at a time.
 Please implement pagination so that the user can view multiple pages of transactions and navigate between them.
 - Please implement a search feature that can take any input in the search bar and display any matching transactions in the table.
-Fields that should be searched are merchant, team member, category, budget, gst and amount.
+Fields that should be searched are:
+    - Merchant
+    - Team member
+    - Category
+    - Budget
+    - GST
+    - Amount
 - Please implement a filter feature that can filter the following fields.
 You will need to design what the filter feature looks like.
     - Status
     - Date